larpchronicles/rules/chronicles-rulebook.md

 > This potion is designed to quicken the metabolism of a creature when their adrenaline is high.
 Upon consumption, the character gains a single use of Minimize.
 They may choose to save this effect until they are hit with an effect, but they may only have a single use of this potion active at a time.
 This lasts until Rest or until it is used.
 This may not be used to Minimize DEAD, UNCONSCIOUS, DYING, or any effect that lasts Until Removed.
 #### Stunning Toxin
    >This toxin will inflict the consumer with "Toxin Stun".
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.
+#### Vertigo Toxin
+    >This toxin will inflict the consumer with "Toxin Vertigo".
+The target is unable to remain standing, cannot use any in game skills, and can do no more than slowly crawl and speak due to intense vertigo for 1 minute.
+The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
+To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
+Applying an ingestible toxin takes a minimum of 5 seconds.
+This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.

 ### Tier IX